Top 5 Gain Staging & VU Metter Plugins 2023

 We switched from measuring level in volume units to dB Full Scale after the advent of DAWs.
 In contrast to the VU meters, the DAW meters are full-scale meters that genuinely reflect a separate level.
 The primary distinction is that a VU meter displays an instrument’s average volume as opposed to our DAW’s full-scale meters, which display an instrument’s volume moment by moment.

-Top 5 Gain Staging & VU Metter Plugins 2023
+The 5 Gain Staging & VU Metter Plugins

 More Info & Price (Trial Available)